ulgenklc/Neuronal_Cascades/README.md

 ``Neuronal Cascades`` is the python module that runs simplicial contagion maps on custom build geometric networks with heterogeneous node properties.
 In a nutshell, we want to investigate the dynamics of a simplicial contagion starting from a seed cluster and spreading across the underlying network according to a stochastic threshold model.
 The model and hence the package is as general as possible in a way that one can play with the parameters to obtain different network topologies and contagion models.

 Kilic, B.Ü., Taylor, D. Simplicial cascades are orchestrated by the multidimensional geometry of neuronal complexes.
-Commun Phys 5, 278 (2022). https://doi.org/10.1038/s42005-022-01062-3
+Communications Physics, 5, 278 (2022). https://doi.org/10.1038/s42005-022-01062-3

 ## Installation/Usage